-Most API credentials have two parts: an application credential and a user credential.
-(Flickr is the exception - only an application credential is necessary.)
+Most API credentials have two parts: an application credential and a user credential.(Flickr is the exception - only an application credential is necessary.)

-It is important to understand how credentials/authentication affect what API methods can be invoked and rate limits.
-For more information, consult the documentation for each social media platform's API.
+For more information about platform-specific policies, consult the documentation for each social media platform's API.